How To Add Your Sitemap To Your Robots.txt File

 After about six months, in April 2007, they joined in support of a system of finding the sitemap via robots.txt called autodiscovery of sitemaps.
 This meant that even if you did not submit the sitemap to individual search engines it was OK.
 They would find the sitemap location from your site’s robots.txt file first.

-(NOTE: Submitting of sitemaps is still, however, done on most search engines that allow submissions of URL)
+(NOTE: Sitemap submission is still, however, done on most search engines that allow submissions of URL)

 And hence, robots.txt file became even more significant for webmasters because they can easily pave way for search engine robots to discover all the pages on their website.